-As part of the initial phase of the data cube project, expenses against SDG targets will be reported at an overall entity level.
-The plan may include expenses to be reported to the CEB at a geographical level at a later stage.
+Expenses against SDGs will be reported at an overall entity level.
+In the 2022 CEB Statistics the option has been introduced for entities to report to the CEB on SDG goals and targets at a geographical level.

 For reporting to IATI, UN entities would report on linkage to the SDGs at the activity level.
-For reporting in UN INFO, an initiative coordinated by UNDCO and piloted in a number of countries in 2018, UN country teams are linking the United Nations Sustainable Development Cooperation Framework outputs reflected in the Common Budgetary Frameworks to multiple (i.e. up to three) SDG targets.
+For reporting in UN INFO, an initiative coordinated by UNDCO, UN country teams are linking the United Nations Sustainable Development Cooperation Framework outputs reflected in the Common Budgetary Frameworks to multiple (i.e. up to three) SDG targets.

 7. What should a UN entity do if it has not aligned its systems to link financial flows against the SDGs?

-This standard has a transitional period for full implementation until 31 December 2021, to allow entities time, where necessary, to configure their systems to extract financial flows aligned to the SDGs.
-There will likely be an onus on entities to submit this financial information within the planned transitionary period, as this UN commitment features in the proposals of the Secretary-General13 in the context of the 2018 funding compact.
+This standard had a transitional period for full implementation until 31 December 2021, to allow entities time, where necessary, to configure their systems to extract financial flows aligned to the SDGs.
+As of 1 January 2022, reporting against this standard becomes mandatory for 2021 data.

-If entities do not have expenses that can be aligned to SDGs, they will not need to report those expenses and can report null values as appropriate.
+If entities have programmatic expenses that do not align to the SDGs, the non-SDG code should be used to report these expenses against this standard.

-8. How do we report at a system wide level against achievement of SDGs if some UN entities cannot provide this information?

-Information will be consolidated to the extent possible and where entitles have not as yet submitted information, all reporting will indicate as such, noting entities that have not reported.

-9. Will entities have the option for results reporting at Outcome or Activity level to SDG Goal or Target?
+8. Will entities have the option for results reporting at Outcome or Activity level to SDG Goal or Target?
 Yes, the data standards leave it open to the UN entity to decide how they want to map the financial flows in support of their strategic results framework (outcomes / activities) to the SDG goals and targets.
 Moreover, the standards are only concerned with reporting on financial flows, and not on reporting on actual programmatic results.